seeq12/seeq-connector-sdk-csharp/README.md

 When you are ready to deploy your connector to a production environment, execute the `package` command.
 A zip file will be created in the `csharp/packages` folder.

+1. Shut down the Seeq Remote Agent - execute `seeq stop` in the Seeq CLI
+1. Verify that you have enabled support for plugins
+   1. execute `seeq config get Features/Plugins/Enabled` in the Seeq CLI
+   1. Ensure the value is `True`
+   1. If it is not then execute `seeq config set Features/Plugins/Enabled True`
-Copy this zip file to the Seeq Server you wish to deploy it to.
-Shut down the server and extract the contents of the zip file into the `plugins/connectors` folder within Seeq's `data` folder.
-(The data folder is usually `C:\ProgramData\Seeq\data`.)
-You should end up with one new folder in `plugins/connectors`.
-For example, if you kept the default name for the connector, you would have a `plugins/connectors/MyCompany.Seeq.Link.Connector.MyConnector` folder with DLLs inside.
+1. Copy the generated zip file to the `plugins/connectors` folder within Seeq's `data` folder (The data folder is usually `C:\ProgramData\Seeq\data`)

-Re-start Seeq Server and your connector should appear in the list of connections just as it had in your development environment.
+1. Extract the contents of the zip file.
+1. Start the Seeq Remote Agent - execute `seeq start` in the Seeq CLI

+You should see your connector show up in Seeq when you go to add a datasource in the Seeq Administration Panel and you choose your remote agent.

 Once deployed, log messages you create using the `Log` property on `ConnectorServiceV2` and `DatasourceConnectionServiceV2` will go to `log\net-link.log` file in the Seeq data folder.